rozek/node-sse-pubsub/README.md

 A simple NodeJS module to generate Server-Sent-Events streams with a publish/subscribe interface and simple integration with either Node's built in HTTP library or any framework that exposes it, eg. [ExpressJS](https://expressjs.com).

+> This is a personal version of the original library with an additional `clearHistory` method.

 ## Usage

 Install with `npm i sse-pubsub`, then, if you are using Express: